ercoppa/HadoopInternals/README.md

 This document is an easy-index of all the diagrams.
 In the source directory, you can find the diagram's sources in the following formats:
 * PNG
-* PDF
 * Visio (VDX)

-A VDX file can be easily imported with the web-application [LucidChart](www.lucidchart.com).
+A VDX file can be easily imported with the web-application editor [LucidChart](www.lucidchart.com).
 Moreover, if requested I can share my files using Google Drive and you can help me in this project.

 # Test